madprops/airc/README.md

 ---

-These are the available settings:
+These are the available configs:

 ---